 Someone exclaimed to me once, “Oh, if we only knew God’s will!”

 But God’s will is not some mystical, unknowable thing.
-God reveals His will to us in the pages of the Bible.
-The Bible reveals God’s words, which explain how He wants us to live.
-It is God’s will for us to live as He designed human life to be lived to produce happiness.
+God reveals His general will to us in the pages of the Bible.
+The Bible reveals God’s laws, which explain the guidelines for how He wants us to live.
+It is God’s will for us to live as He designed life to be lived to produce happiness.
 It is God’s will for us to understand the truths of the purpose of life and what He is doing when He gives us access to that knowledge.
 It is God’s will for us to claim the many promises He has given us in His Bible.

 What are some of His promises―things it is His will for us to claim?